-The Person – Welcome to my website – I am a thirtysomething shorty called Hannah and I love weddings and taking photographs.
-It’s as simple as that!
-I am married to my lobster and we have three kiddos under seven.
 I now live in Armagh, my adopted home – but I’m originally from Fintona City, hup the road in Tyrone.
 I am the least snobby person in the entire world, love old things/retro looking things, a good natter and like nearly every other Photographer I have ever met I love coffee.
 Lots and lots of it.
-I need it to function (I repeat – three-kids-under-seven).
-I am a fan of all types of music (obscure to the commonly known) and enjoy big blustery walks on the highest mountain I can find.
+I need it to function (I repeat – three-kids-under-eight).
+I am a fan of all types of music, everything from Fleetwood Mac, The Smiths etc right through to a bitta Kylie when I am out running.
+I enjoy big blustery walks on the highest mountain I can find.
 I love trees and wild flowers, crumbly old buildings and wee bits of history.
-I spend too long looking at celeb gossip websites and “housy stuff” on Pinterest or other home décor sites.
-I have a loud laugh that I try to repress and enjoy a wee dram of whiskey now and again!
+I also have a loud laugh that I try to repress and enjoy a wee dram of whiskey now and again!
 I find there is humour to be found in the most silly or serious parts of life.
-I am pleased with my lot in life.
-That’s enough about me.
-Now I would like to hear about you!

 I have always been into arty pursuits.
 Always.
 I have been shooting weddings for seven years and still get excited before each one.
 My mind is a hum of activity, thinking about weddings, the couples and locations I am booked for and what way the images will reflect the story.
 What I can add to it and what can I bring to the table for my couples.
 It really is a labour of love.